Hawxy/Discord.Addons.Hosting/README.md

    ```Microsoft.Extensions.Hosting```
    ```Microsoft.Extensions.Configuration.Json```

-3. Create and start your application using a HostBuilder as shown in the [examples](https://github.com/Hawxy/Discord.Addons.Hosting/tree/master/Samples)
+3. Create and start your application using a HostBuilder as shown above and in the examples linked below

+### Examples

+Fully working examples are available [here](https://github.com/Hawxy/Discord.Addons.Hosting/tree/master/Samples)

+If you want something more advanced, one of my bots CitizenEnforcer uses this extension.
+You can find it [here](https://github.com/Hawxy/CitizenEnforcer)

 ### Serilog